-Nearly half of the companies in the list were headquartered in either the U.S. or China: the former hosted 121 companies, followed closely by the latter with 119 companies, 24.2% and 23.8% of the Fortune Global 500 respectively.
 In Figure 1.1, we see that U.S. representation steadily dropped from about 175 companies almost 10 years ago to 121 companies today.
-Meanwhile, China's presence first surged in 2005 accelerated after the Global Financial Crisis (GFC) of 2008, and is now on the heels of the U.S. Since 2005, Korea has retained 16 companies in the ranking.
+Meanwhile, China's presence first surged in 2005 and accelerated after the Global Financial Crisis (GFC) of 2008, where it is now on the heels of the U.S. Since 2005, Korea has maintained 16 companies in the ranking.
 However, other major E20 countries like Brazil, Mexico and India have not grown similarly during this period.

 Figure 1.1.
-Growth in representation on Fortune Global 500 (2005-18)
+Growth in representation on Fortune Global 500 (2005-19)